-The winner of the Prize will receive a cash prize of $AUD3000 in addition to the opportunity to have their Score performed by the Burgundian Consort in its annual evening recital in October 2021.
+The winner of the Prize will receive a cash prize of $AUD3500 in addition to the opportunity to have their Score performed by the Corde at its annual recital in 2025.

-The Burgundian Consort is an elite arm of the Collegium Musicum Choir that was formed in 1985.
-It includes only a small number of singers (16-18), mostly (but not exclusively) undergraduate music students, and sings challenging, unaccompanied pieces of music.
+Corde is the elite arm of the Collegium Musicum Choir that was formed in 1985.
+It includes only a small number of singers (12-18) from across the UNSW campus community, and sings challenging, unaccompanied pieces of music.

 Previous winners: